nextcloud/documentation/admin_manual/installation/apps_management_installation.rst

 Supported Apps
 --------------

-See :doc:`apps_supported` for a list of supported Enterprise edition apps.
+See :doc:`apps_supported` for a list of supported apps.

 Viewing Enabled Apps
 --------------------